Recertified hard drives are rigorously tested and available at a discount. But making a quality purchase involves knowing what to look for.

 Factory vs. Seller Testing

-Thankfully, there’s an easy way to cut through confusion: read the details.
-The two most important things to find out are a.) who refurbished the drive in question and b.) what sort of evidence the seller is providing that the device is indeed good-as-new.
+Thankfully, there’s an easy way to cut through confusion: read the fine print.
+The two most important things to find out are a.) who refurbished the drive in question and b.) what sort of evidence the seller is providing that the device is indeed as good as new.

 Factory recertified drives, also known as manufacturer recertified drives, are precisely what they sound like.
 They are drives that have been recertified by the OEM (original equipment manufacturer) as being in optimal condition.
-These drives usually come with a label indicating that they’ve been officially retested by the manufacturers.
+These drives usually come with a label indicating they’ve been officially retested by the manufacturer.

-There are several reasons to prefer factory recertified drives over drives which are refurbished by a third party seller.
-Firstly, OEMs know the ins-and-outs of their own drives better than anyone.
+There are several reasons to prefer factory recertified drives over those which are refurbished by a third-party seller.
+Firstly, OEMs know the ins and outs of their own drives better than anyone.
 Secondly, the factory in which the drives were made will likely have access to more precise testing equipment.
 Finally, by retesting and certifying drives themselves, OEMs are putting their reputations on the line, which gives them a strong motivation to ensure quality.

 Which Drives Get Recertified?

-One upshot of refurbished drives is that they are often not just good-as-new, but genuinely unused.
-It’s common for companies to buy drives in bulk, and then return some drives that aren’t working properly, or which are simply unneeded surplus.
-According to Buckler, the upshot is that “the drive will have near zero, if any, power-on hours (POH) and will test to new drive standards”.
+One upshot of refurbished drives is that they are often not just good as new, but genuinely unused.
+It’s common for companies to buy drives in bulk, and then return unneeded surplus.
+According to Buckler, the upshot is that “the drive will have near-zero, if any, power-on hours (POH) and will test to new drive standards”.

-While recertification of HDD continues to gain momentum, the secondary market for recertified SSDs is slow to catch on.
-According to Buckler, SSD manufacturers have questions “over whether prime product and recertified drives can coexist without recertified cannibalizing prime sales.”
+While recertification of HDDs continues to gain momentum, the secondary market for recertified SSDs remains slow to catch on.
+According to Buckler, SSD manufacturers have questions “over whether prime product and recertified drives can coexist without recertified drives cannibalizing prime sales.”

-There are also certain cases in which drives will not be recertified.
-“When buying a recertified drive, the drive will not have had any physical repair performed on it,” he explains.
+There are also certain cases in which hard drives will not be recertified.
+“When buying a recertified drive, the drive will not have had any physical repair performed on it,” Buckler explains.
 “With recertified drives, manufacturers are willing to put their reputation on the line.
-But when a drive requires a physical repair, the drives are white labeled and tested to new drive standards before being resold.”
+But when a drive requires a physical repair, the drives are white-labeled and tested to new drive standards before being resold.”

-This means that those purchasing recertified drives can be confident that they didn’t previously suffer from damage that could adversely affect future performance.
+This means that those purchasing recertified drives can be confident that the devices didn’t previously suffer from damage that could adversely affect future performance.

 What Factory Recertification Involves

-An upshot of drives undergoing additional testing is that they can their failure rate is near to that of drives right off of the assembly line.
-Seagate recertified drives also typically offer 20% cost savings, and come with a 6-month warranty.
+An upshot of drives undergoing additional testing is that their failure rate is close to that of drives right off of the assembly line.
+Seagate recertified drives also typically offer 20% cost savings and come with a 6-month warranty.

-Additional tests that refurbished hard drives face may include checking data integrity, as well as determining how well the drive holds up under vibration and other physical disturbances.
+Additional tests for refurbished hard drives may include checking data integrity, as well as determining how well the drive holds up under vibration and other physical disturbances.

-For example, ADISA is an industry body which gives a certification to businesses that meet strict standards surrounding data sanitization.
+For example, ADISA is an industry body which certifies businesses that meet strict standards surrounding data sanitization.
 Another relevant certification is the ISO 9001 standard for quality management.
-Management standards matter, because a tight workflow is essential for secure sanitization.
+Management standards matter as well, since a tight workflow is essential for secure sanitization.
 You can test a drive all you want, but it won’t help if the tested drive is then miscategorized or misplaced.

 Related Reading